gitrgoliveira/vault-eda-delivery/collections/ansible_collections/gitrgoliveira/vault_eda/README.md

 ## Description

-The `gitrgoliveira.vault` collection allows for agentless secret rotation and real-time monitoring of HashiCorp Vault events through WebSocket connections.
+The `gitrgoliveira.vault_eda` collection allows for agentless secret rotation and real-time monitoring of HashiCorp Vault events through WebSocket connections.
 It provides an event source plugin that connects to Vault's `/v1/sys/events/subscribe` endpoint and processes events in real-time for use with ansible-rulebook to trigger automated secret rotation workflows.

 ## Features